Kotlin/kotlinx.coroutines/docs/topics/coroutines-cancellation.md

 A timeout allows you to automatically cancel a coroutine after a specified duration.
 You can use it to stop operations that take too long.

-For example, if a request to download a picture from a server times-out, you can choose to retry, or fallback to the local cache.
+For example, if a request to download a picture from a server times out, you can retry or fallback to the local cache.

 To specify a timeout, use the [`withTimeoutOrNull()`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/with-timeout-or-null.html) function with a `Duration`: